2×2 Fact Sheet Fact Sheet for the Church without a Name

 That Their Fellowship:

-• is a continuation of the New Testament church
+• is a direct historical continuation of the New Testament church

 • is “from the beginning”